AniFace/MaskTextSpotter/README.md

 #### Inference Demo with Pre-trained Models

-1. Pick Mask TextSpotter model, which is Base-MaskTextSpotter_RCNN_FPN.yaml.
+1. Pick MaskTextSpotter model, which is Base-MaskTextSpotter_RCNN_FPN.yaml.
 2. Detectron2 provide demo.py that is able to run builtin standard models.
 Run it with:
 ```
 python demo/demo.py --config-file configs/Base-MaskTextSpotter_RCNN_FPN.yaml \